paulinshekSL/twitter-project/README.md

+# Big Data Study Group Project

+This repo is a mirror of https://github.com/DannyNicholas/spark-real-time-customer-sales.
+The initial aim of this project is to adapt it for use with data from the Bristol Transport Data API.

+Please raise issues and we will prioritise and work through them during the study sessions.

+The original README continues below:
+---

-# Real-time Customer Sales Processing using Spark Streaming
+## Real-time Customer Sales Processing using Spark Streaming
 This project is a demonstration of a simple real-time data processing pipeline using Apache Kafka and Apache Spark Streaming.

 In this demonstration, a continuous stream of random customer sales records are pushed into an Apache Kafka messgaing queue.
 These customer sales records are consumed as a stream by Apache Spark.
 These customer sales records are summarised in a sliding window using Apache Spark stream processing and these results are continuously appended to a text file.